oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 4. This populates the *Script Editor* tab with the driver script.
 Ignore any error messages.

 5. Expand *Virtual Users* and double-click on *Create*.
-This creates three virtual users.
+This creates virtual users.
     ![view the 3 Virtual Users being started](./images/awr-snapshot-create-virtual-users.png " ")

 ## Task 3: Start workload